 Interviewing and Final Selection

+The search committee chair should schedule search committee training with the Director, Talent Management.
 As soon as possible, the search committee should convene to select the top three to six candidates.
 The chair of the search committee should screen those selected for interview to ensure the salary expectation is appropriate for the approved position.
 The chair of the search committee, or their designee, should schedule all interviews.

 The chair of the search committee should update applicant status online throughout the applicant review and decision process to reflect the applicant’s status (such as not interviewed, not hired) and select the reason for non-selection.